-The WDSP Area draws on the area's unique mix of characteristics-a recreational waterfront, a historic main street, well-preserved residential historic architecture, established neighborhoods, direct highway access, regional commuter rail service, a rich natural environment, and a location that is in the path of regional growth.
+The WDSP Area draws on the area's unique mix of characteristics-a recreational waterfront, a historic main street, well-preserved residential historic architecture, established neighborhoods, direct highway access, regional commuter rail service, a rich natural environment, and a location that is attractive for development that complements the unique character of the area.

+2. Suisun City's Historic Waterfront District is a pleasant place to live and, at the same time, a local and regional destination for dining, shopping, entertainment, hospitality, tourism, and recreation.
+Downtown is a place that attracts new residents, jobs, businesses, diners, shoppers, and visitors.

-Significantly increased residential development and employment growth along the Interstate 80 and State Highway 12 corridors have created a new market for dining, entertainment, specialty retail, and marine-related services.
+Significantly increased residential and economic development in the region has created market support for transit-supportive housing, dining, entertainment, specialty retail, and marine-related services.
 Employment growth in Fairfield, Vacaville, and Vallejo, along with high housing prices in Bay Area employment centers, have increased demand for housing in Solano County.

-Suisun City, which was once far away from employment opportunities, is now in the acceptable commute distance to the Bay Area and Sacramento.
-Intercity rail service along the Capitol Corridor enhances that position and will increase demand for housing near the Suisun City-Fairfield train station.
+Suisun City, which was once difficult to access from employment centers, is now within an acceptable commute distance, including commuting by rail, to the Bay Area and Sacramento.
+Intercity rail service along the Capitol Corridor enhances that position and will continue to increase demand for housing near the Suisun City train depot.

 The City's location on the San Francisco Bay Area Water Trail makes it a unique destination for visitors exploring the waterways of the San Francisco Bay by boat or sailcraft.

-A unique waterfront community with a marina:
+A unique waterfront community with a marina.

-A local and regional destination for shopping, entertainment, hospitality, tourism, and recreation;
+A local and regional destination for shopping, entertainment, hospitality, tourism, and recreation.